Why Is Your Ex Watching You? Keys to Decoding Their Behavior

 – Henri Bergson

-A recent study from the University of Chicago reveals that 35% of people monitor their ex-partner on social media.
-This surveillance can be motivated by a variety of reasons, ranging from nostalgia to jealousy, or simply a desire to remain connected to a part of their past life.
+A study from the University of Chicago revealed that 40% of people monitor their ex on social media post-breakup, often driven by nostalgia, jealousy, or a desire to stay connected to their past.

 “Emotions are not signs of weakness, but signs of humanity.”